nwchemgit/nwchem-wiki/CCSD.md

 The information in this section is intended for use by experts (both with the methodology and with the code), primarily for debugging and development work.
-Messing with stuff in listed in this section will probably make your calculation quantitatively wrong\!
-Consider yourself warned\!
+Messing with stuff in listed in this section will probably make your calculation quantitatively wrong!
+Consider yourself warned!

 ### Switching On and Off Terms